TL;DR

 G2 is saying all the right things: "simplifying the process," "better for buyers and sellers," "trusted data."

-But let's be honest about what this is.
-It's consolidation.
+This is consolidation.
 The two major B2B software discovery ecosystems becoming one dominant player.

 And here's something worth noticing: read their announcement carefully.
 The excitement is about buyers, reviews, and AI.
 "6 million verified reviews."
 "200 million annual buyers."
 "The primary source of truth for LLMs and agents."
 "G2.ai."